 More than 30 million children in the United States attended school online in order to help prevent the spread of COVID-19, the upper respiratory illness that has impacted every corner of the globe.
 With schools potentially closed through the end of the school year, if not longer, most teachers are rapidly shifting to online classrooms.
 Educators and parents are suddenly finding themselves navigating waters that are uncharted for most of us.

-Teachers who are transitioning online for the first time may not feel as confident as they did in the classroom.
+Teachers who are creating strictly online curriculum for the first time may not feel as confident as they did in the classroom.
 It’s okay; there are many ways to prepare yourself—and better prepare your class—for this adventure in online learning.

 The Right Mindset